I3oris/reply/README.md

   end

   def continue?(expression : String) : Bool
-    # Return whether the interface should continue on multi-line, depending of the expression
+    # Return whether the interface should continue on multiline, depending of the expression
   end

   def format(expression : String) : String?